| | |

 What to Eat

-Tacos are the first thing that come to mind when you are thinking of what to eat, but Mexico City brings all the regional specialties together in one city.
+Mexico City brings all the regional specialties of the country together in one city.
 Try different moles from Oaxaca and Pueblo like mole poblano, mole verde or mole almandrada (made from almonds).
-Barbacoa can either be lamb or beef.
+Barbacoa (slow-roasted meat in a pit) can either be lamb or beef.
 Carnitas and Gorditas are popular in the state of Queretaro.
 The seafood is second to none in Mexico City, so if you are hankering for Baja fish tacos, no problem.
 You can get those here, too.

-Something you must try that was created in Mexico City in the 1930s is a huarache.
-A huarache is a masa ball flattened and oblong shaped, topped with almost anything you can imagine, but usually mashed beans, onions, potatoes, meat, different salsas and of course, cheese for the final touch.
+Something you must try in Mexico City is a huarache.
+Created in the 1930s, a huarache is a masa ball flattened and oblong shaped, topped with almost anything you can imagine.
+Usually toppings include mashed beans, onions, potatoes, meat, different salsas, and of course, cheese for the final touch.
 They can also be filled with cheese or meats.
 This delicious dish resembles a type of sandal, or “huarache” which is how it got its name.
 There’s no shortage of street food tours in Mexico City!

 What to Drink

 Looking for a great bar?
 While there is no shortage of great bars, four of the World’s 50 Best Bars are found in Mexico City!
-Make your reservations for Licoreria Limatour (#4), Handshake Speakeasy (#11), Hanky Panky (#13). and Baltra Bar (#32).
+Make your reservations for Handshake Speakeasy, Licoreria Limatour, Hanky Panky, and Baltra Bar.
 For a fun night, why not try this Mexico City Bar Crawl?

 What Other Cities Can I Visit From Mexico City?